-While many day tours include a cruise on Loch Ness, you can also book this 2 hour cruise if you’re travelling with your own transport.
+While many day tours include a cruise on Loch Ness, you can also book this 2-hour boat cruise if you’re travelling with your own transport.

 Another site that must be on everyone’s one-day trip from Edinburgh to Loch Ness is the iconic Urquhart Castle.
 Famed for its location on the banks of the loch, this ruined castle was originally built in the 13th Century, however, the site has a history dating back to the 6th Century CE.

 You can access the castle via the road from the village of Drumnadrochit or you can opt to include the option of a visit on your Loch Ness cruise.

 Entry into the castle is £13 for adults if bought online with children’s and concession pricing available.
 Keep in mind that opening hours vary by season so be sure to check before you plan a visit.